r-shafi/ai-course/README.md

 ### **AI Tools Exploration**

-This folder contains deliverables demonstrating the exploration and use of AI tools.
+This folder contains deliverables demonstrating the exploration and use of modern AI tools for educational content creation.

-This includes:
+**Deliverables:**

+- **Video:**

-- A video (at least 1 minute duration) about the AI course, created using AI tools.
-This video combines theoretical concepts learned and practical lab tasks (algorithms & games).
+  - A video about the AI course, created using AI tools.
+  - The video combines theoretical concepts and practical lab tasks (algorithms & games).
+  - **Process:**
+    - Script generated and refined using ChatGPT and Google Gemini.
+    - Video produced and edited using InVideo AI.
+    - See `AI Tools Exploration/Video/README.md` for details.

+- **Presentation Slide Deck:**
-- A presentation slide deck (10-12 slides) on the AI course, also created using AI tools.
-This presentation covers both theoretical knowledge and lab tasks.
+  - A slide deck covering the AI course, created using AI tools.
+  - Slides include both theoretical knowledge and lab tasks.
+  - **Process:**
+    - Content gathered and refined using ChatGPT and Google Gemini.
+    - Slides created and designed using Gemma AI (gemma.app).
+    - See `AI Tools Exploration/Presentation_README.md` for details.

+**Tools Used:**

+- ChatGPT (OpenAI)
+- Google Gemini
+- InVideo AI
+- Gemma AI